DMA Launches Drive Against Encroachments On Green Belts - UrduPoint

 DMA Launches Drive Against Encroachments On Green Belts

-During first day of campaign the teams removed encroachments from green belt, situated between sectors I-9 and I-10, DMA administrator Syeda Shafaq Hashmi told media here.
+During first day of campaign the teams removed encroachments from green belt, situated between sectors I-9 and I-10, DMA administrator Syeda Shafaq Hashmi told APP.

 The action was taken after prior notice to street vendors who established their road-side setup on green belts, she noted.